pf274/SyncService/README.md

 To use the Sync Service in your project, follow these steps:

+1. Create commands to use in your sync service
+Extend from one of the base commands provided by this package, such as `CreateCommand`.
+Implement the abstract methods.

 1. Import the Sync Service module into your code:

 ```javascript